 We all know that separating concerns is different from separating technologies.
 That's what react's all about.
 But what is a concern?
 What is it to separate them?
 Why should I be concerned about concerns, or separation?

 Separating Separation of Concerns

-And I think this misses the point.
-And I think the core react team might agree with us.
-Because they actually put together a state management library right when they made react.
-This state management library is called react.
-And every time you NPMI react, you're also NPMI React.
+And I think the core React team might agree with us.
+Because they actually put together a state management library right when they made React.
+This state management library is called React.
+And every time you NPMI React, you're also NPMI React.
 So let's see what this React does.

 If I look at my component, I'll notice that there are actually two, more than two, but at least two concerns that are all jumbled up inside of it.
 If I'm a list, I don't care about every single letter that enters this input.
 That's not what I'm concerned with.
 And having it in this input means that this input is going to re-render with every single letter that comes in.

 It seems reasonable of React, and this was the whole point of React, for it to re-render whenever state changes.
 That's how it reacts.
 That's what it's reacting to.
 It's state change operations.
 The whole sort of message of early React was that UI is a function of state, and that's what the component form is, is we're taking all of the state and we're bundling it together with the UI, we're saying that the two are inseparable.